Mom warns about sunscreen after 14-month-old daughter ends up in ER

 The doctors prescribed a cream, but after two applications, Kyla’s face was redder and more swollen.
 They returned to the ER and Kyla was then sent to a dermatologist, who diagnosed her with a “caustic burn from something in the sunscreen.”

 Cannon talked to Banana Boat; the company offered a refund and said it would test the sunscreen to determine the cause of the reaction.
-Cannon is also having the sunscreen independently tested, she told TODAY.
+She never heard from Banana Boat again but Health Canada (a federal institution helping Canadians maintain and improve their health) has an open investigation into the sunscreen because it received complaints about similar burns.

 "All Banana Boat products undergo rigorous testing to ensure they are appropriately labeled and meet all relevant health regulations, including SPF tests.
 All Banana Boat sunscreens also fall within a neutral PH range, which means they are safe for human skin, topical use, and cannot cause chemical burns, which are sometimes mistakenly linked to personal care products or confused with sunburns, or tissue damage."